The acoustics of woodwind musical instruments

 Contrasting woodwind timbres: Ravel's Bolero

 A classical example contrasting orchestral wind timbres: Maurice Ravel’s Bolero.
 But before you watch and listen to this performance by the Vienna Philharmonic Orchestra with Gustavo Dudamel, here is a puzzle.
-What instrument or instrument has the solo after 7 minutes and 47 seconds?
+What instrument or instrument has the solo after 7 minutes and 44 seconds?
 Set the scrub bar at this point, press play and close your eyes.
+What is it?

-Bolero consists of two similar tunes (the “A” and “B” tune) played 9 times each over a simple repeated bar of C major in 3/4 time.
+Bolero consists of two similar tunes (the “A” and “B” tune) played 9 times each over a simple repeated bar in 3/4 time.
 Beginning with the flute, a variety of instruments, mainly woodwinds solo and in combinations, are introduced over an increasingly loud accompaniment.
 See the table below.

 Time Tune Instrument or combination Comments